 The Industrial Design program is different than other schools in that it is a Bachelor of Science housed in the Engineering & Design Department.
 This means that we have access to amazing manufacturing facilities: CNC, waterjet cutters, laser cutter, FDM 3D printing, composites lab, injection molders, extruders, milling machines, welding, CNC routers, paint booths and all the standard shop equipment that you need to make anything you can imagine.

 The ID faculty have professional design experience and bring that perspective to the classroom.
-Prof. King was CEO of TEAGUE, the largest design firm in the Pacific Northwest.
 Professor Morris was Principal of Tool, Inc. a consulting firm in the Boston area.
-Professor Oslapas was a designer at Haworth Office Furniture in Illinois.
-Instructor Aiken is an active designer.
+Professor Oslapas was a designer at Haworth Office Furniture in Michigan.

 The Industrial Design program is accredited through the National Association of Schools of Art and Design (NASAD).
 To learn more about NASAD and their accreditation, visit www.nasad.arts-accredit.org.

 IDSA Merit Winner

 Kelsey, Class of 2022, received the West District Student Merit Award from the Industrial Designers Society of America (IDSA).
 Originally from Colorado, Kelsey thinks good design elevates an experience and lends a sense of humanity to a user.
 She now works for Astro Studio in San Francisco.

 “The Industrial Design community reaches well beyond the school, with alumni remaining connected to the program.
 This involves mentorship from industry professionals and internships being offered to current Western students.”